 Each year, the City of New York awards billions of dollars to nonprofit providers to deliver critical programs and services to over 3 million New Yorkers across the City, including our most vulnerable neighbors.
 MOCS supports these nonprofit providers by building and managing digital platforms that make it easier for them, especially small community-based organizations, to participate in City contracting and receive timely payment.
 We design solutions with and for our nonprofit partners and lead Citywide initiatives that further sector-wide goals.

 The HHS Accelerator technology platform, managed by MOCS, was designed exclusively for the health and human service (HHS) sector to make it easier to do business with the City.
-HHS Accelerator streamlines and centralizes the Request For Proposal (RFP) process and invoice payment.
+Today, HHS Accelerator streamlines and enhances the management of financial processes for providers delivering direct services to clients and communities.
 Providers are paid within 4 median days of invoice acceptance.

 Visit the HHS Accelerator webpage

 PASSPort, the City's Procurement and Sourcing Solution Portal, is digitizing the contract registration process - a long-standing goal of the HHS sector.
-PASSPort is saving providers time and effort by digitizing VENDEX disclosures and centralizing agencies' responsibility determinations.
-In Spring 2020, PASSPort will allow providers to digitally track their contracts and the steps to registration.
+PASSPort is saving providers time and effort by digitizing VENDEX disclosures, streamlining the HHS Prequalification application and centralizing all contracting activity.

 Visit the PASSPort webpage